AFL Women's: Establishment

 Details about the branding of the league were released in the second half of 2016.
 On 15 September 2016, the AFL announced that the league would be named "AFL Women's" or AFLW for short, with the logo being unveiled on 19 September 2016.
 The logo is a stylised rendition of an Australian rules football ground goal square and goal posts, drawn from a perspective that resembles a "W".
 On 10 October 2016, the National Australia Bank was named as the league's naming rights sponsor.

 Carlton and Collingwood players contesting the first ball-up in the inaugural AFL Women's match in February 2017.
 The match was played before a lockout crowd of 24,568 – the highest attendance of the inaugural season.

 The first premiership game was played at Ikon Park on Friday, 3 February 2017.
 The AFL had initially planned to host the game at Melbourne's Olympic Park Oval, with a capacity of just 7,000, but was forced to change to Ikon Park due to overwhelming interest and a need for more seating.
 The match was deemed a "lockout" with a capacity crowd of 24,568 in attendance, with estimates of a few thousand left outside.
 Gillon McLachlan, the AFL's CEO, personally apologised to those who missed out.
 The game was also a great success on TV, attracting a national audience of 896,000, including 593,000 metropolitan free-to-air viewers, 180,000 regional free-to-air viewers, and 123,000 on Fox Footy.
 The Melbourne metropolitan audience of 424,000 was on par with that of Friday-night AFL men's matches.

 The inaugural season concluded with the Grand Final held on Saturday, 25 March 2017.
 The Crows were crowned the league's first premiers after defeating the minor premiers, the Brisbane Lions.
 The scoreline read Adelaide 4.11 (35) def.
 Brisbane 4.5 (29).

-Expansion (2019–2022)
+Expansion (2019–present)

 The remaining AFL clubs would join the league in the follow years, with two clubs added in the 2019 season, four in 2020, and the last four in 2022.